 Violations and Penalties | North Carolina Controlled Substance Act – Follow this link to read the section of the state’s Controlled Substance Act governing penalties for possession of marijuana.
 You can also learn more about the penalties for possessing other controlled substances such as LSD, cocaine, and heroin.

 North Carolina Controlled Substance Act – Read through the state’s Controlled Substance Act to learn about how certain drugs are classified.

 Raleigh Marijuana Defense Lawyer

 Misdemeanor marijuana charges may not seem like a big deal, but conviction of the crime will still be on your criminal record.
 If you were arrested for or charged with the crime, contact the Coolidge Law Firm immediately.
 We are passionate about the cause and will fight for your rights.

 The Coolidge Law Firm defends clients charged with drug crimes in communities across Wake County including Wake Forest, Cary, Raleigh, Garner, Apex, and many others.
 We’d love to speak with you more about your case.
-Call (919) 239-8448 to schedule a free consultation or submit your information in the online contact form.
+Call (919) 239-8448 to schedule a free consultation or submit your information in the contact form below.